10 Years After She Went Missing, A Black Lab Is Returned To Her Owners

 "They said, 'We have your dog,' " Suierveld tells NPR's Scott Simon.
 "And I said, 'That's impossible.' "

 The shelter told her they had a female black Lab mix.
 Suierveld, who had gotten other dogs since Abby's disappearance — including another black Lab — said her dog was at home.
-But the shelter had run the dog's chip — and her name was Abby, they said.
+But the shelter had run the dog's identification microchip — and her name was Abby, they said.
 Suierveld was shocked.

 "I was like, 'Abby?'
 I said, 'I haven't seen her for 10 years,' " Suierveld says.

-Once she rejoined their family, it was almost like she'd never left.
+Once Abby rejoined their family, it was almost as if she had never left.

 "She settled right it, I'd say," Suierveld says.
 "The first night, I have other dogs, and they were all lying in the family room like they'd been spending the last few years together."

-Suierveld says Abby is probably the smartest dog she's had.
+Suierveld says Abby is probably the smartest dog she has had.
 The other night she heard Abby in the kitchen, tapping on her bowl asking for more water.

 Suierveld's daughter, Carly, was 12 years old when Abby left.
 Abby was her favorite, Suierveld says.
 Carly taught Abby all her tricks — and she still does them.
 Now 22, Carly is coming home from college later this month to reunite with Abby.
 When her mom called her with the news, Carly couldn't believe it.